- North Carolina's statute of limitations on most debts is 3 years.

 A levy means that the creditor has the right to take whatever money in a debtor’s account and apply the funds to the balance of the judgment.
 Again, the procedure for levying bank accounts, as well as what amount, if any, a debtor can claim as exempt from the levy, is governed by state law.
 Many states exempt certain amounts and certain types of funds from bank levies, so a debtor should review his or her state’s laws to find if a bank account can be levied.
 In some states levy is called attachment or account garnishment.
 The names may vary but the concept is the same.

-In North Carolina, bank accounts are not generally exempt from attachment by judgment creditors, so you may want to be careful about depositing money into your bank account if you have a judgment against you.
+In North Carolina, bank accounts are not generally exempt from attachment by judgment creditors, so be careful about depositing money into a bank account if you have a judgment against you.
 Even though wages are exempt from garnishment in NC, once you deposit your paycheck into your bank account, a judgment creditor may be able to seize 100% of the funds on deposit.
 For this reason, it may be wise to ask your employer to pay you by physical check instead of direct deposit until you can resolve any outstanding judgments against you; receiving a physical check will give you the flexibility to cash the check rather than depositing it, thereby preventing the seizure of the funds through a bank levy.

 To claim an exemption under NCGS § 1-362, go to the North Carolina Court System Web site and search for form AOC-CV-415.